 What Does Filing a Claim Mean After an Accident?

-In Florida, if you were injured in a car crash, you’d file a claim with your insurer.
+In Florida, you’d file a claim with your insurer if you were injured in a car crash.
 Your claim would be covered under your personal injury protection (PIP) policy.
-When you’ve exhausted that coverage, or if your injury results in significant and permanent disfigurement or scarring or losses of a bodily system, you can then turn to the at-fault party’s insurer for additional money.
+When you’ve exhausted that coverage, or if your injury results in significant and permanent disfigurement, scarring or losses of a bodily system, you can then turn to the at-fault party’s insurer for additional money.

 You’d file an insurance claim with the at-fault party’s insurer so they will pay for your losses.
-Depending on your injuries and other factors, those losses may include your medical bills, property damage, lost wages, and more.
+Those losses may include your medical bills, property damage, lost wages, and more depending on your injuries and other factors.

-The goal of filing an insurance claim is to recover compensation for your losses without going to court.
+Filing an insurance claim aims to recover compensation for your losses without going to court.
 A claim starts negotiations between you and the insurance company.
 This is often the first step in recovering the money you need after an accident.

 Steps in an Insurance Claim